-Example of what the 1866 lighthouse would have looked like.
+What the 1866 lighthouse would have looked like

 The vessel served the post until April of 1861 when the south seceded from the union.
 The Confederate States government in Richmond assumed control of all lighthouses and navigational aids in the area and appointed Joseph Ramsey to the Roanoke River Lightship.
 In September of that year, Ramsey hired a steamboat to tow the lightship upriver to Williamston to prevent Union ships from using it as a navigational aid.
 It was later scuttled; however, the Union had no idea where, so they were never able to recover it.

 With the vessel gone, a new lighthouse was constructed at the mouth of the Roanoke River in 1866.
 A screw-pile design, a style popular to the Chesapeake Bay area, was employed.
 Constructed was a one-and-one-half storey square cottage with a lantern on the roof, set atop a wooden piles screwed into the river bottom.

 Disaster struck on March 21, 1885 when the lighthouse was destroyed by fire.
 As the station was deemed important by the Lighthouse Board, the dwelling and lantern for the new Croatan Shoal Lighthouse were used to speed up the replacement.
 Reconstruction started in July, and by August 15, 1885, the light was re-exhibited.

 The lighthouse wouldn't stand post long.
 In January of 1886, the new lighthouse was knocked off its pilings by large chunks of floating ice.
 The Annual Report of the Lighthouse Board dated 1886 had the following entry: